schneidernicholas/CS314-Guides/Client/npm/adding-packages.md

 # Adding NPM Packages
 NPM packages are a way of distributing libraries in the source code.
 However, each client will need to download these libraries, what's distributed is really just a list of packages to download.

 There may be cases where you need to add a new package.
 For example, it could save you time to use [react-dropzone](https://react-dropzone.js.org/) to make a nice drag and drop uploader hook rather than having to make your own.
-Luckily, it's pretty simple to add a new package..
+Luckily, it's pretty simple to add a new package.

 ## Obtaining the Package Repo Name